CarlKCarlK/range-set-blaze/docs/bench.md

 Complement (which works on just once set) is twice as fast as union, intersection, and difference.
 Symmetric difference is 2.9 times slower.

+Under the covers, all the operations are implemented in terms of complement and union.
+The speed of each operation is a reflection of its complexity in terms of complement and union.

 ![every_op](https://carlkcarlk.github.io/range-set-blaze/criterion/every_op/report/lines.svg "every_op")

-## Benchmark #8: 'intersect_k_sets': Multiway vs 2-way intersection
+## Benchmark #8: 'intersect_k_sets': Multiway vs 2-at-time intersection

 * **Measure**: intersection speed
-* **Candidates**: 2-at-a-time intersection multiway intersection (static and dynamic)
+* **Candidates**: 2-at-a-time intersection, multiway intersection (static and dynamic)
 * **Vary**: number of sets, from 2 to 100.
 * **Details**: We create *n* iterators.
 Each iterator generates 1,000 clumps.
 The iterators are designed such that the coverage of the final intersection is about 25%.
 The span of integers in the clumps is 0..=99_999_999.
-We, next, turn these *n* iterators into *n* sets.
-Finally, we measure the time it takes to operate on the sets.
+We turn the *n* iterators into *n* sets.
+Finally, we measure the time it takes to operate on the *n* sets.

 ### 'intersect_k_sets' Results and Conclusion

 On two sets, all methods are similar but beyond that two-at-a-time gets slower and slower.
 For 100 sets, it must create about 100 intermediate sets and is about 14 times slower than multiway.

-Dynamic multiway is not needed with `RangeSetBlaze` but is sometimes needed on `SortedDisjoint` iterators (also available from the `range-set-blaze` crate).
+Dynamic multiway is not used by `RangeSetBlaze` but is sometimes needed by `SortedDisjoint` iterators (also available from the `range-set-blaze` crate).
 It is 5% to 10% slower than static multiway.

 ![intersect_k_sets](https://carlkcarlk.github.io/range-set-blaze/criterion/intersect_k_sets/report/lines.svg "intersect_k_sets")